neuefische/wd-flipped-classroom-curriculum/sessions/js-functions/README.md

 ### Which previously learned concepts will be utilized in this session?

-- We will use all prior Javascript knowledge.
+- We will use all prior JavaScript knowledge.
 - We will talk about variables in the context of functions specifically

 ---